July 10, 2018

 A three-year weighted average of production is broken down by production type and provider, in addition to an evaluation of the types of procedures.

-Included in this is the total active patients and new patients per month for the past 12 months to analyze growth trends.
+Included in this are the total active patients and new patients per month for the past 12 months to analyze growth trends.

 Read more about the process of buying a dental practice in our e-book “Transitions,” then reach out to the experts at Professional Transition Strategies to help start the process of assembling a prospectus.